CatchSyntaxTerror/CatchSyntaxTerror/README.md

 # 💫 About Me:
 Hey there!<br>I'm Youssef, a Computer Science student at the University of New Mexico with a minor in English.
 I teach Java as a Section Leader, and in my free time I build tools, write lightweight programs, and explore game development.<br>I'm currently working on a linear algebra calculator and a food web simulator.
-I love learning by doing — preferably with a strong cup of coffee nearby.<br>Years of working in collaborative roles have taught me how to listen, adapt, and contribute meaningfully to any team I’m part of.
+I love learning by doing — preferably with a strong cup of coffee nearby.
+Years of working in collaborative roles have taught me how to listen, adapt, and contribute meaningfully to any team I’m part of.

 ## 🌐 Socials: